 Zach Johnson has moved on to pursue an opportunity at his alma mater, Oregon State.
 Anyone who would like to keep in touch or send well wishes can reach Zach at Zach.L.Johnson@colorado.edu (he will have access to this address for a year).

-- Commencement ceremony: Colorado Law is working on plans for a virtual, livestreamed ceremony that will best celebrate the Class of 2020 while respecting current constraints.
-More information about the virtual ceremony will be shared as soon as it is available.
+- Commencement ceremony: Colorado Law is hosting a virtual, livestreamed ceremony that will best celebrate the Class of 2020 while respecting current constraints.
+More information about the virtual ceremony is available here.
 We are also exploring alternative methods of celebrating our graduates.
 If you have questions or thoughts on commencement, email email@example.com.

 - Regalia questions: Email Jake.Moore@colorado.edu or make a Zoom appointment with them.

 - Application questions: Email firstname.lastname@example.org; for complex questions, please make an appointment (see above).

 - Bar App notarizations: Colorado and other states have waived the notarization requirement.
 We can no longer offer in-person notary services at the law school.
 Typically, UPS stores, banks, and city/county governments offer notary services; however, we recommend calling before making a trip.

 - Colorado Bar Application and Exam: For those of you applying for admission to practice law in Colorado, the Office of Attorney Admissions has indicated that there is some flexibility in document requirements.
 They will post updates on this page.
 As a reminder, the deadline is April 1 and the late deadline (with $200 penalty) is May 1.
 They are proceeding with plans for the July exam, with revised procedures for physical distancing.

 More details about final exams will be forthcoming in the next few weeks.